 The Ministry of Primary Industries (MPI) is the key organization that regulates food imported into New Zealand.
-The MPI has the lead role in biosecurity protection; in preventing unwanted pests and diseases from being imported and controlling, managing or eradicating pests should they arrive.
-The Food Standards Australia New Zealand (FSANZ) agreement is responsible for setting food standards that govern the content and labeling of foods sold in both New Zealand and Australia.
-The standards also cover food composition, contaminants, and microbiological limits.
+MPI has the lead role in biosecurity protection to prevent unwanted pests and diseases from being imported and controlling, managing, or eradicating pests should they arrive.
+The Food Standards Australia New Zealand (FSANZ) is responsible for setting food standards that govern the content and labeling of foods sold in both New Zealand and Australia.
+These standards also cover food composition, contaminants, and microbiological limits.
 Under New Zealand's strict biosecurity rules, unprocessed products cannot be imported into New Zealand unless an Import Health Standard (IHS) has been developed.
-Import health standards specify the biosecurity requirements that must be met for trade to occur.
-Information on import health standards for specific products can be found at http://mpi.govt.nz/importing/overview/import-health-standards/.
+Import health standards specify the biosecurity requirements that are met for trade to occur.
+Information on Import Health Standards for specific products can be found here.

 In March 2015, the New Zealand government approved the Food Act 2014, which came into force on March 1, 2016 and replaced the Food Act 1981.
-The new legislation focuses on food production processes instead of the premises where food is made.
-A central feature of the new Act is a sliding scale under which businesses that are higher risk from a food safety point of view have to operate under more stringent food safety requirements than lower-risk food businesses.
+The legislation focuses on food production processes instead of the premises where food is made.
+A central feature of the new Act is a sliding scale under which businesses that are higher risk from a food safety point of view must operate under more stringent food safety requirements than lower-risk food businesses.

 The Food Act 2014 introduced some fundamental changes to New Zealand's domestic food regulatory regime.
 These aim to provide an efficient, effective, and risk-based food regulatory regime to manage food safety and suitability issues, improve business certainty, and minimize compliance costs for business.
-There is a three-year transition period starting from March 1, 2016.
 The Act introduced the following food safety measures:

-- Food control plans (FCPs) for higher-risk activities. - National programs for lower-risk activities.
+- Food control plans (FCPs) for higher-risk activities; - National programs for lower-risk activities.